alichamouda/todo-app/README.md

 |DB_PASSWORD|DB password set in previous step as secret (not its ARN)|

-> For normal account: you need to edit the workflow and remove AWS_SESSION_TOKEN Input
+> For normal accounts: you need to edit the workflow and remove AWS_SESSION_TOKEN Input

 After adding secrets, we need to run the AWS workflow in github actions:
 Steps will be executed automatically and solution will be deployed.